thedulguun/mandal-ecom-app-api/ai-os/ai-context.md

 ## Goals & Scope
 - Short term: keep the proxy and SDK aligned with captured requests, including login and the growing set of delivery/report/item endpoints.
 - Medium term: expand coverage to the remaining captured-but-untested endpoints and harden the SDK convenience helpers.
+- Keep the endpoint contract and validation report generated from runtime captures; document flows only when observed.
 - Keep the system simple and maintainable for a small internal team; prefer clear wiring (proxy base, SDK config) and simple docs.
+- Keep a repeatable “website → proxy → SDK” playbook in docs for future integrations.

 ## Users & Stakeholders
 - Primary users: the requester and their internal team.